WYWM Logo

 Systems Security

-We use the best industry practices to protect our infrastructure from threats.
+We use current industry best practices to protect our infrastructure from threats.

 We use strong encryption to protect data both in transit (e.g. between your computer and our systems) and at rest (i.e. when it’s stored on our systems).

 We tag all customer data by organisation through all layers of our services.
-Only authenticated users tagged under an organisation can access the organisation's data.
+Only authenticated users tagged under an organisation can access that organisation's data.

-We employ a team of cyber security professionals to proactively monitor the security of our systems and stay current with the constantly evolving threatscape and security trends.
+We employ a team of cyber security professionals to proactively monitor the security of our systems and stay current with the constantly evolving threat landscape and security trends.

 We regularly commission independent third-party security audits of our systems.